 Table S2.
 Genes that were assigned to cacti that cluster by ecotype.
 Poecilia mexicana accessions from GenBank.
 Human orthologues obtained from a previous BLASTX search [10].
-The first column is the gene ID from the Poecilia mexicana annotation, the second column is the gene name from the Poecilia mexicana annotation, the third column is the name of the gene with the top BLASTX hit from Swissprot, the fourth column is the Swissprot accession for that hit, and the last column describes whether that gene was up or downregulated in the sulfidic populations.
+The first column is the gene ID from the Poecilia mexicana annotation, the second column is the gene name from the Poecilia mexicana annotation, the second column is the gene with the top BLASTX hit from Swissprot, the fourth column is the Swissprot accession for that hit, and the last column describes whether that gene was up or downregulated in the sulfidic populations.